telliott99/MySwift2/chapter1/characters.rst

     // prints:
     // ab

-As of recently, the ``+=`` operator is only for String concatenation, so we need to change the Character back into a String first:
+As of Swift 2, the ``+=`` operator is only for String concatenation, so to use it we need to change the Character back into a String first:

 .. sourcecode:: bash